transdigiware/support/README.md

 ---

-### 7 - Pipelines that will be phased out

-- Community backlog
-- Community Icebox

-We're working to increase the visibility of what we're up to here at ZenHub.
-We'll be moving issues from these two pipelines into their appropriate new home, Discussion/Priorities/Up Next/In Progress.

 Help avoid duplicates by checking the board first to see if someone else is already talking about it before submitting an issue.

 ## Using GitHub Enterprise?